Winter break is over, but that doesn't mean you're not ready to escape to the beach, even if it's just for the day or weekend.

 1. Build Slowly

-Running on the softer surface of the beach puts less impact on your joints, but it can feel a lot harder, so don’t expect to log a typical training session on day one.
+Running on the softer surface of the beach puts less impact on your joints.
+Still, it can feel a lot harder, since your feet may backslide.
+Because that's the case, don’t expect to log a typical training session on day one.
 Instead, try walking on the beach for the first few days of vacation before trying out shorter beach runs.
 Work up to the longer runs depending on the length of your getaway.

 2. Wear Shoes

 Unless you’re always a barefoot runner, don’t ditch the sneaks.
-Not only will they protect you from sharp objects like shells, rocks and driftwood, they will also keep your body in a more familiar running pattern, which can help prevent injury.
+First of all, they will they protect you from sharp objects like shells, rocks and driftwood.
+But they will also keep your body in a more familiar running pattern, which can help prevent injury.

 3. Run on Hard Sand

 The packed sand near the water is far more supportive than the softer sand dunes at the top of the beach.
-Keep in mind, however, that the beach is more sloped at the coast, so run in both directions to prevent creating an imbalance in your body.
+Keep in mind, though, that the beach is more sloped at the coast.
+To stay safe and train smart, run in both directions.
+This can prevent you from creating an imbalance in your body, and suffering an overuse injury.

 4. Hydrate, Hydrate, Hydrate!

 Regardless of the time or distance you plan to go, bring lots of H2O.
-You may not realize how much fluid you are losing with the cooler water front temperatures, so drinking early and often throughout your run will keep you out of danger.
+You may not realize how much fluid you are losing with the cooler water front temperatures.
+In fact, you may not even feel sweaty, thanks to that cool breeze.
+Still, every time you exercise, your body loses fluid stores.
+So drinking early and often throughout your run will keep you out of danger.

 5. Bust Out the Sweat-Proof Sunscreen

-We suggest an SPF 50 or higher that is clearly labeled as water-resistant, so it can withstand the ocean spray and your own sweat.
+We suggest an SPF 50 or higher when you train outdoors.
+Make sure that it is clearly labeled as water-resistant.
+That will guarantee that your protection can withstand the ocean spray and your own sweat.

-Of course, even by the water, and even following these guidelines, you may 'run' into trouble training in the sand.
+Of course, even by the water, and even following these guidelines, you may 'run' into trouble when you train in the sand.
 And that's when it's time to come see me.
 But in the meantime, consider these three running facts:

-- Running could PREVENT injury: While so many of my patients are worried that their running regimens will leave them injured, a study in December 2016 actually found that 30 min of running actually lowered inflammation in runner’s knee joints!
+1. Running could PREVENT injury: While so many of my patients worry that their running regimens will leave them injured, a study in December 2016 actually found that 30 min of running lowered inflammation in runner’s knee joints!
 Of course the same can’t be said of longer training sessions but, still, the news is exciting!

 Aside from these facts, there’s one more thing about running that I want you to remember: if it hurts you when you run (and not in the good way) you need to get checked out by a podiatrist to avoid the risk of serious injury.
 Give me a call and we can talk about how to get you running pain-and-injury free.